mpneuried/grunt-soy-compile/README.md

 	}
 }
 ```

+**NOTE:** If you use the "to one file" Syntax ( using without `expand: true` ) the generated xliff files will also be generated info and are required to infuse by a single file per language ( e.g. `relative/path/for/generated/xliffs/myTemplates_de_de.xlf`, `relative/path/for/generated/xliffs/myTemplates_gb_en.xlf`, ... ).

 For more examples on how to use the `expand` API shown in the `glob_to_multiple` example, see "Building the files object dynamically" in the grunt wiki entry [Configuring Tasks](http://gruntjs.com/configuring-tasks).